MicrosoftDocs/architecture-center/docs/reference-architectures/iot/iot-architecture-overview.md

 - [IoT solutions conceptual overview](../../example-scenario/iot/introduction-to-solutions.yml).
 This series provides an overview of the functional interactions between events, insights, and actions in Azure IoT solutions.

 - [Computer vision with Azure IoT Edge](../../guide/iot-edge-vision/index.md).
-This series describes an end-to-end computer vision workload that uses Azure IoT Edge, Azure Machine Learning, Azure Storage, Azure App Services, and Power BI to deliver quality assurance and safety solutions.
+This series describes an end-to-end computer vision workload.
+Azure IoT Edge, Azure Machine Learning, Azure Storage, Azure App Services, and Power BI combine to deliver quality assurance and safety solutions.

 - [Move an IoT solution from test to production](../../example-scenario/iot/iot-move-to-production.yml).
 Learn best practices and what to avoid when moving an IoT solution from a test environment to a production environment.